 At the height of her success, at only 46, a brush with death cost Lispector much of her famed beauty.
 In September 1966, she dozed off while smoking and accidently set her apartment on fire.
 According to her biographer Benjamin Moser, her two life-long addictions — to cigarettes and sleeping pills — “had finally caught up with her.”
 The accident left her with severe burns across her body and a badly maimed writing hand.
 After a three-month stay in the hospital and a difficult convalescence, she was drastically changed.
 Although still a striking figure, she suffered greatly, according to her son Paulo, from “an unconfessed disillusionment with the loss of the beauty of her youth.”

 In August 1967, she started writing crônicas — free-form literary columns for the country’s most prestigious newspaper, Jornal do Brasil.
 “So with great pleasure I sell you a certain part of my soul — the part of Saturday conversation,” she writes of her new vocation as a cronista.
-In one of these chronicles, which, by her own confession, were unabashedly personal in nature, Lispector writes:
+A selection of these chronicles, which, by her own confession, were unabashedly personal in nature, was translated into English by Giovanni Pontiero.
+In on of them, Lispector writes:

 Once she started ageing she preferred to remain indoors.
 I am convinced she actually thought it was in bad taste to be seen out and about after reaching a certain age: the air outside was so fresh and pure, her body so repugnant with its flabbiness and wrinkles. […] Others did not mind her presence in public for everyone accepts that people grow old.
 But she herself found it distasteful.
 How anxiously she tried to restore the figure she had lost, distress written in those eyes which were still bright.